Advanced usage#

 debugger where the python script serves as an entry point to benchopt internals

-The following script illustrate running the benchmark Lasso.
-It assume that the python script is located at the same level as the benchmark folder.
+The following script illustrates running the benchmark Lasso.
+It assumes that the python script is located at the same level as the benchmark folder.

 from benchopt import run_benchmark